UAlbany in Madrid

 UAlbany in Madrid Facilities

-Located in the trendy Las Salesas district, a block away from the Plaza de Colón and a stone’s throw away from the Paseo de Recoletos, the UAlbany in Madrid program operates out of the AIL Formación.
-With modern facilities, AIL Formación offers classroom, computer, and lounge space for students.
-Take a virtual tour of the facility.
+Located on Gran Via, near the Circulo de Bellas Artes, the UAlbany in Madrid program operates out of the Ibercenter.
+With modern facilities, the Ibercenter offers classroom, computer, and lounge space for students.

 Upon acceptance to the program, you will be required to attend a mandatory pre-departure orientation.
 During this time, you will have the opportunity to meet other program participants, discuss in-depth the details of your program, and prepare of the overall education abroad experience.
 The fall semester pre-departure orientation will be conducted the Saturday before the end of Spring UAlbany classes and in late November/early December for the spring term abroad.